PONG Themed Game Console - Dismantled for reference and curiosity

 Okay...
 I'm done.

-Like the Arcadia 2001 the 2001 Sheen Home Video Centre incorporates an Intellivision / Colecovision approach to the controllers having fourteen function buttons over which players could place inserts sold with game titles to personalise the controller to that game.
-Unlike the Arcadia 2001 the 2001 SHVC does not have the Intellivision-like disc control pad into which players could elect to screw a joystick should they desire and instead has fixed joysticks.
+Like the Arcadia 2001 the 2001 Sheen Home Video Centre incorporates an Intellivision / ColecoVision approach to the controllers.
+They have fourteen function buttons over which players can place overlay inserts packaged with game cartridges to customise the controller to that game.
+Unlike the Arcadia 2001 the 2001 SHVC doesn't have the Intellivision-like disc control pad into which players can elect to screw a supplied joystick should they prefer that.

-Graphically it was comparable to the Intellivision and Colecovision and superior to the much earlier released Atari 2600 but sadly it and the Arcadia 2001 never really got a chance to thrive.
+Graphically it's comparable to the Intellivision and ColecoVision and superior to the much earlier released Atari 2600.
+Sadly the Arcadia 2001 never really got a chance to thrive.

-Being released at the same time as the Colecovision and the Atari 5200 made it an uphill battle to start with but the real killer was that Atari had stitched up the rights to prevent other companies from releasing the same titles to which they had exclusive rights meaning that very few arcade ports and popular titles were able to be sold for the Arcadia 2001 and its clones.
+Released at the same time as the ColecoVision and the Atari 5200 made it an uphill battle from the start.
+This was compounded by Atari having stitched up exclusive rights games deals meaning very few arcade ports and popular titles were able to be sold for the Arcadia 2001 and its clones.

-In fact, versions of 'Galaxian', 'Pac-Man' and 'Defender' had been created and manufactured in the thousands but as Atari had begun taking legal action to protect their licensed titles they were never sold.
+Versions of Galaxian, Pac-Man and Defender had been created and manufactured in the thousands but as Atari had begun taking legal action to protect their licensed titles they were never sold.